Vyntral/linkedin_insight/linkedin_insight/README.md

-Here is your updated `README.md` with the legal disclaimer in English:

----

 # LinkedIn Insight

 LinkedIn Insight is a Python-based tool for collecting and analyzing company information from LinkedIn.
 It provides insights into company structures, employees, and job listings.